udaykiran-Balaga/SQLite3-python/README.md

 Visualize Tables:

 With the SQLite extension, you can easily visualize tables, view schema details, and manage records without leaving VS Code.

+## Using the SQLite Module in Python
+The project includes a sqlite.py file that defines various database operations.
+You can import this module into your Python scripts to perform database tasks efficiently.

+Importing the Module
+To use the module, follow these steps:

+Ensure the sqlite.py file is in the same directory as your main script or is accessible in your Python path.
+Import the module using the import statement.